How to Clean Your Fretboard

 The first step required to clean the fretboard of your guitar is to remove the strings.
 It’s very hard to clean your fretboard with your strings in the way.
-Usually, when giving your guitars a clean, it’s a good idea to also change the strings after.
-With a clean and a new set of strings, your guitar will feel brand new again.
+Usually, when giving your guitars a clean, it’s also best practice to restring the guitar with a fresh set of strings afterwards.
+With a clean and a new set of strings, your guitar will feel brand new again!

 After the strings have been removed, it’s a good idea to get a soft cloth such as a microfibre cloth and give the fretboard a good wipe down.
-At this stage, you don’t need to use any cleaning products or anything, just a clean cloth.
+At this stage, you don’t need to use any cleaning products or anything, just a clean cloth to remove any obvious grit and grime.
 Try and wipe the wood in-between the fret wire to ensure the wood is clear from any dust or dirt.

 Depending on how long it’s been since the fretboard was cleaned, there may be some gunk or dirt build up around the frets.
 The next step would be to remove this.
 Be careful to not use anything that could damage the wood.
-It’ll usually come off with a bit of effort.
+It’ll usually come off with a bit of elbow grease, and there are cleaning products available to help cut through sticky grime build-up.

-After the fretboard is free from dust and dirt, you’ll want to condition the fretboard.
-If you’re using one of our guitars with an Eco-Rosewood, Ebony or Laurel fretboard (basically all of them except the TC59 models and the ST62IIBK), you’ll want to use lemon oil or something similar to re-hydrate the wood.
+After the fretboard is free from dust and dirt, you might want to condition the fretboard.
+If you’re using one of our guitars with an Eco-Rosewood, Ebony or Laurel fretboard, you can use lemon oil or something similar to re-hydrate the wood.
+This should only need to be done once or twice a year, and you should only use products designed for this purpose, never use household cleaners or oils.

 If you’re using a guitar with a maple fretboard, they don’t need to be rehydrated.
 If you give them another wipe down with a lightly damp cloth, you’ll be able to get it looking great again.